dogoncouch/gentoo-laptop/README.md

 This might take a while.

 ### Sets
-Ghost Linux comes with portage sets for various purposes.
+Trace Linux comes with portage sets for various purposes.
 Portage sets are groups of packages that can be easily installed together.
 Available sets are:

-- ghost-core
+- trace-core
     - Contains core packages
-- ghost-kernel
+- trace-kernel
     - Contains packages related to our kernel
-- ghost-laptop
+- trace-laptop
     - Contains non-model-specific laptop utilities (lm\_sensors, etc.)
-- ghost-gui
+- trace-gui
     - Contains graphical programs (LibreOffice, WireShark, etc.)
-- ghost-wifi
+- trace-wifi
     - Contains wireless networking tools

 To emerge a set:
 ```
-emerge --ask --verbose @ghost-core
+emerge --ask --verbose @trace-core
 ```

-This will emerge the `ghost-core` set.
+This will emerge the `trace-core` set.

 ### Bluetooth:
 Use the [Gentoo Wiki article](https://wiki.gentoo.org/wiki/Bluetooth) to get bluetooth working.
 Our kernel contains a lot of bluetooth hardware modules, so the kernel configuration should be ok.